history behind FLESH & STEAL

 Union Station, Kansas City

 During the 1920s, Kansas City's Union Station was a vital hub for rail travel and a center for civic life.
-The station hosted major events, like the 1921 Liberty Memorial dedication, provided essential services like shoeshining, and served as a symbol of Kansas City's status as a major American city.
+The station hosted major events, such as the 1921 Liberty Memorial dedication, provided essential services like shoe shining, and served as a symbol of Kansas City's status as a major American city.

 A Center for Rail Travel

-• A National Hub: After its 1914 grand opening, the station quickly became the country's third-largest train station, a testament to Kansas City's central location as the "Heart of America".
+A National Hub: Following its 1914 grand opening, the station quickly became the country's third-largest train station, a testament to Kansas City's central location as the "Heart of America."

-• Services for Travelers: The station offered services that reflected the importance of rail travel, including shoeshine stands that provided a measure of a man's status and a popular soda fountain for travelers and locals alike.
+- Services for Travelers: The station offered services that reflected the importance of rail travel, including shoeshine stands that reflected a man's social status and a popular soda fountain for travelers and locals alike.

 A Symbol of Civic Life